 Each of these products and the sales process behind these products are areas for litigation when and if a consumer has sustained an ascertainable loss associated with a deceptive practice.
 The basic requirement is that there must be a deceptive practice and affirmative misrepresentation or in other violation of the New Jersey Consumer Fraud Act associated with or related to an indirect fashion to an ascertainable loss sustained by consumer.
 In short:

-In short you’re not limited to the New Jersey Consumer Fraud Act.
+In short, you are not limited to the New Jersey Consumer Fraud Act.
 You can Sue under the New Jersey Consumer Fraud Act in addition to those other federal or state statutes without any detriment to your claims.
-In fact hired you bring all claims against all parties in one litigation.
-So if you did not bring a specific claim in a certain litigation you would be barred from act claim if you wanted to relitigate that issue.
+In fact, the law requires you to file all claims against all parties in one litigation.
+So, if you did not bring a specific claim in a certain litigation you would be barred from act claim if you wanted to re litigate that issue.
 The term is one bite of the apple.
 You get one bite of the defendants Apple.
 This is assuming everything is related to one transaction.

 You need an experienced attorney to navigate the areas of consumer law in New Jersey and under the federal statutes.
 Various attorneys have a varying experience in certain areas of litigation.
 Jonathan Rudnick at Esq. has significant experience in litigating in the automotive industry against car dealerships.
-Not only is he represented consumers against car dealerships but he has represented many salesman a car dealerships with regard to pay plan litigation.
+Not only is he represented consumers against car dealerships, but he has represented many salesmen a car dealership about salesmen and/or finance manager pay plan litigation.
 Pay plan litigation is asserting that the dealership failed to pay their employees properly in violation of a written or non-written pay plan.
 The concepts are the same.

-The New Jersey Consumer Fraud Act and the consumer laws associated with the New Jersey Consumer Fraud Act are an excellent source of remedies for those who have been aggrieved and have sustained losses.
+The New Jersey Consumer Fraud Act and the consumer laws associated with the New Jersey Consumer Fraud Act are an excellent source of remedies for those who have been damaged.